 How to store cut out sugar cookies: Place cookies in an airtight container and store at room temperature for up to 5 days.

 How to freeze sugar cookie dough: Store dough in an airtight container or wrap in plastic wrap.
 Keep dough in the freezer for up to 3 months.
 Defrost in the refrigerator before rolling and cutting the dough.

 What icing to use for sugar cookies: Decorate sugar cookies with royal icing.
 If you want the icing to harden, use meringue powder however it can be hard to find.
-If you can’t find it at your local grocery to or specialty cook store, try Amazon.
+If you can’t find it at your local grocery store or specialty cook store, you can find meringue powder on Amazon.

 How to decorate sugar cookies: Transfer icing to a frosting bag fitting with a small round tip.
 Trace the outline of the cookie and then fill in with icing.

 Leftover sugar cookies?
 Make my sugar cookie truffles.They are the most popular holiday recipe on my site!
 If you want to have sugar cookies without rolling dough, sugar cookie bars are for you.
 They are thick, chewy bars topped with buttercream frosting.
 And if you’re just craving cookie dough, try my edible sugar cookie dough.
 It is egg-free and safe to eat “raw”!

 Sugar cookies are a classic recipe for the holidays, but can be made year round.
 What occasion are you making sugar cookies for?
 Let me see them on social media by tagging @ifyougiveablondeakitchen.